phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 # sends to order_email_queue and order_erp_queue
 ```

-[SNS will fanout the message to both queues](http://docs.aws.amazon.com/sns/latest/dg/SNS_Scenarios.html).
-Consequently [paying](https://aws.amazon.com/sns/pricing/) (SNS to SQS is free) and waiting for only one request to SNS, instead of two to SQS.
+[SNS will fanout the message to both queues](http://docs.aws.amazon.com/sns/latest/dg/SNS_Scenarios.html) - consequently you will [pay](https://aws.amazon.com/sns/pricing/) (SNS to SQS is free) and wait for only one request to SNS, instead of two to SQS.

 ## Trouble in paradise